kacper-pasterz/users_fastapi_app/README.md

-PYTHON + FastAPI
+Simple FastAPI project simulating users management app

-contenerization done with Docker
+For data storage I used SQLmodel and redis (memory cache)

-database: mySQL and redis (memory cache)
+For contenerization I used Docker

-dependencies issue solved with poetry
+Dependencies were solved with poetry

-venv: uvicorn
+Virtual environment using uvicorn